cmugpi/cmugpi.github.io/topics/bash/input-output/index.md

 ... (shortened) ...
 uncomputed

-# Pipe output of grep (on stdout) to wc (on stdin)
+# Pipe output of grep (on stdout) to the input of wc (on stdin)
 $ grep compute /usr/share/dict/words | wc -l
 34
+# Thus, 34 words have the word 'compute' in them
 {% endhighlight %}

-We'll discuss the power of pipes in more detail in the section on Bash Oneliners.
+We'll discuss the power of pipes in more detail in the section on [Bash Oneliners][oneliners].
 Using pipes effectively is a fine art which, when mastered, can reduce some incredibly hard problems down to one line of code!

 ## Command Substitution ($(...))